Back to all posts

 With the old valve gone and the pipe prepped, you’re ready for the main event.
 Installing the new valve is straightforward when you know which parts to use and how to connect them properly.
 Let’s walk through the most common DIY-friendly options so you can get your water back on, leak-free.

-Choose Your Fitting: Compression vs. Push-to-Connect
+Choosing Your Fitting: Compression or Push-to-Connect?

 Your first decision is how you’ll attach the new valve to the copper pipe.
 For a solder-free project, you have two great choices: compression fittings or push-to-connect fittings.
 A compression valve uses a nut and a small brass ring (called a ferrule) that you tighten to create a watertight seal.
 It’s a classic, reliable method.
 A push-to-connect valve, often known by the brand name SharkBite, simply slides over the pipe and locks into place with internal teeth.
 Both are excellent replacements for old sweat or compression valves and don’t require any special tools like a torch.
 Push-to-connect is often faster, while compression is a time-tested standard.